adamfbentley/ml-universality-classification/HONEST_ASSESSMENT.md

 ## Executive Summary

-**Overall Score: 4.0/5** - This is a **well-architected project** that required significant debugging to become functional.
-The code structure is professional-grade, but the original implementation had critical configuration bugs that caused 42% data corruption.
-After fixes, it achieves perfect classification.
+**Overall Score: 4.5/5** - This is a **scientifically validated project** that demonstrates ML can classify surface growth universality classes more robustly than traditional scaling analysis, especially for finite-size systems.
+After bug fixes and comprehensive robustness testing, the project supports a publishable scientific claim.

 ### Key Metrics (Verified December 28, 2025)